-In August 2021, the POA issued amendments to TAS 8, in which it introduces a new definition of 'accounting estimates'.
+In August 2021, POA issued amendments to TAS 8, in which it introduces a new definition of 'accounting estimates'.
 The amendments issued to TAS 8 are effective for annual periods beginning on or after 1 January 2023.
 The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
 Also, the amended standard clarifies that the effects on an accounting estimate of a change in an input or a change in a measurement technique are changes in accounting estimates if they do not result from the correction of prior period errors.
 The previous definition of a change in accounting estimate specified that changes in accounting estimates may result from new information or new developments.
 Therefore, such changes are not corrections of errors.
 This aspect of the definition was retained by the POA.
 The amendments apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of the effective date.
 Earlier application is permitted.
-Management has assessed that the amendment will have no impact on the consolidated financial statements.